Answers4AWS/netflixoss-ansible/README.md

 1. Create an Asgard security group
  - Allow port 22 for SSH
  - Allow port 80 for HTTP
-1. If you don't already, create a new Key pair, and add it to your keychain or SSH agent so you don't need to specify it later:
+1. If you don't already have one, create a new Key Pair, and add it to your keychain or SSH agent so you don't need to specify it later:
 ```
 $ ssh-add mykey.pem
 ```